Rhythm & Ribs BBQ Festival in Tifton

 Peanut Proud Festival (Blakely, March)

 Party with peanut farmers and the South Georgia folks who support them at the Peanut Proud Festival in March.
-Come early for the parade, stay late for performances by country music headliners such as Tracy Lawrence.
+Come early for the parade, stay late for performances by country music headliners.
 Besides jars of peanut butter, souvenir must-haves include a Peanut Proud T-shirt.

 Vidalia Onion Festival (Vidalia, April)